Preinstallation Checklist for the Windows File System Agent

 File System Core

-Base package that establishes connections between the client computer and the CommServe database.
+Base package which establishes connections between the client computer and the CommServe database.

 Provides the ability to perform laptop backups and restores.

-Provides advanced features to protect the file system data, including the following:
+Provides advanced features to protect the file system data, which include:

 Verify System Requirements